 Rebudget – Reallocation of funds between cost categories on a project to accommodate new expenditures not originally proposed or as required by the Funding Agency requirements (typically when there is a change to the SOW).

-Reliance Agreement – Also called a Reliance Agreement is reviewed and signed by the NU HSRP.
+Reliance Agreement –Also called an Institutional Authorization Agreement or IAA; is reviewed and signed by the NU HSRP.
 A Reliance Agreement is used when two or more institutions are engaged in human subject research activities.
 A Reliance Agreement permits one or more institutions to cede human subject research activities review to another IRB

 Reports – Typically reports are due to a sponsor on an annual basis.
 Some awards may require more or less frequent reporting.
 PIs and Colleges should maintain a schedule of required programmatic or scientific reports.
 NU-RES suggests that the final report submission include a cc: to NU-RES.